 Along with the RTS II, the Classic and its tooling went to Motor Coach Industries (MCI) in 1987 when GM sold its coach operations.
 Production continued at the Quebec plant, and in 1993, the model again changed hands as MCI sold the design to Novabus.

-Novabus kept the Classic in production until 1997 – by then customer preference had mostly shifted to the new LFS low floor model.
+Novabus kept the Classic in production until 1997 – by then customer preference had mostly shifted to newer low-floor models.

 Classics couldn’t be considered particularly good-looking, however, their operators always seemed to dress them in an attractive livery.

-Interesting fact: In 1986, Detroit Metro grew so frustrated with its RTS II buses, that it purchased 100 new Classic models with its own money – as the Canadian-built models did not qualify for government Urban Mass Transit Assistance Act matching funds under Congressional “Buy American” restrictions.
+Interesting fact: In 1986, Detroit Metro grew so frustrated with its RTS II buses, that it purchased 100 new Classic models with its own money – as the Canadian-built models did not qualify for government Urban Mass Transit Assistance Act grants under Congressional “Buy American” restrictions.

 Former Detroit #1960 (left) became Cornwall Ontario coach #8761 (right)